mattmcc126/mattmcc126/README.md

 Linear Algebra, Discrete Mathematics, Calculus, Data Structures & Abstractions, Machine Learning for Data Science, Computer Science Fundamentals

-### What I like to do in my free time 🏄 ⛷️ ✈️
+### What I like to do in my free time 🏄 ⛷️ ✈️ 🏋️

-I love to surf and ski, and generally tend to be outdoorsy.
+I love to surf and ski and go to the gym, and generally tend to be outdoorsy.
 I also like to go and see new places around the world, and have been getting more into hiking and backpacking.